-Here at Dog Retreat Center, we are a team of dedicated dog loving individuals on a mission to spread our knowledge and share our passion with you and your dog in a safe, supportive, and fun loving environment.
+Here at Dog Retreat Center, we are a team of dedicated dog loving individuals on a mission to spread our knowledge and share our passion with you and your dog in a safe, fun loving and productive environment.

 Grace - Head Trainer

 Grace has been around animals since she was born; her first dog was a German Shepherd - Black Lab mix named Roxy.
 All of her dogs since have been German Shepherds.
 She currently has one German Shepherd Husky Mix puppy named Kenai and one purebred German Shepherd named Rosie.
 Dogs have always been an important aspect of Grace’s life and many lessons can be learned through your relationship with dogs.
 She has learned that by taking care of my dogs they help her take care of herself.
 They help her exercise, become more mindful, and help her practice her problem solving skills.
 One also learns that just like people, dogs have food cravings.
 Rosie has a sweet tooth and loves to lick the icing and frosting off of cakes, cookies, cupcakes, coffee cake, and loves to eat butter off the counter.

 Grace enjoys snowboarding, traveling, yoga, and would like to try surfing.
 She is also enrolled full time at Boise State where she studies Anthropology, Criminal Justice, and American Sign Language.
 Grace has been working with animals since she was little and has worked in many areas of dog related fields.
 She has worked as a dogsitter, dogwalker, at the Eagle Animal Clinic as a Technician Assistant; and currently as a Training Assistant here at the Dog Retreat Center.
 Grace hopes to help strengthen your relationship with your dog and create ease in your day to day together.

 Zen - Head Trainer